-In 2009, SGS Geostat has been mandated by Metanor to carry out a prefeasibility study on the Barry deposit and the Bachelor mill.
-The study has not been completed; during the autumn of 2009, the needs of Metanor have changed since it was declared an exploration company by the Autorité des Marchés Financiers (AMF).
-Metanor has completed an exploration drilling program on the Barry property while continuing mining and processing at Bachelor Lake company's mill.
+In 2009, SGS Geostat was mandated by Metanor to carry out a prefeasibility study on the Barry deposit and the Bachelor mill.
+The study was not completed.
+During the autumn of 2009, the needs of Metanor have changed since it was declared an exploration company by the Autorité des Marchés Financiers (AMF).
+Metanor has completed an exploration drilling program on the Barry property while continuing mining and processing the mineralized material at the Bachelor Lake's mill.